-The School entered into a lease agreement with the Archdiocese of Miami, Inc. for its 4,522 square feet building including all outdoor areas and other improvements.
-Fixed initial annual payments under this agreement were initially \$299,526 adjusted annually based on the Consumer Price Index (CPI) plus \$700 per student, per year for every student enrolled at the facility in excess of 299 students.
-Additional property costs including repairs, maintenance and insurance.
-On August 16, 2010, the School entered in to an amendment to the lease agreement that reduced the facilities annual usage reimbursement to \$229,526, and maintained the rest of the terms from the original lease agreement.
-The agreement continues through August 15, 2025 with one automatic renewal for two years.
-For 2018, the School's rent expense totaled approximately \$437,000.
+The School entered into an amended lease agreement with the Archdiocese of Miami, Inc. for its 4,522 square feet building including all outdoor areas and other improvements, and maintained the rest of the terms from the original lease agreement.
+Fixed initial annual payments under this agreement are \$254,302 adjusted annually based on the Consumer Price Index (CPI) plus \$790 per student, per year for every student enrolled at the facility in excess of 299 students.
+Additional property costs include repairs, maintenance and insurance.
+The agreement continues through June 30, 2025.
+For 2020, the School's rent expense totaled approximately \$510,000.